jovotech/jovo-framework/docs/basic-concepts/routing/README.md

 ## Intent Redirects

 Jovo offers the ability to redirect incoming intents to others.
-For example, the  sample voice app uses this to go from `'LaunchIntent'` to `'HelloWorldIntent'`:
+For example, the  sample voice app uses this to go from `LAUNCH` to `HelloWorldIntent`:

 ```javascript
 app.setHandler({